CBEP-SoCB/Shellfish_Bacteria_sum/Graphics/shellfish_bacteria_graphics.md

                 data = coli_data)
 ```

-We can’t use `emmeans()` here because of the high dimensionality of the
+We can’t use `emmeans()` easily here because of the high dimensionality
-model space.
+of the model.
 We calculate predictions directly.

 ``` r
 s <- unique(coli_data$Station)